flaubert-dev/px-to-rem-css-variables/README.md

 # Convert pixel to REM with CSS variables

-Now your page has better accessibility :smile
+Now your page has better accessibility😄